pepperize/cdk-autoscaling-gitlab-runner/README.md

 ### Custom cache bucket

-By default an AWS S3 is created as GitLab Runner's distributed cache.
+By default, an AWS S3 Bucket is created as GitLab Runner's distributed cache.
-It's encrypted with a KMS managed key and public access is blocked.
+It's encrypted and public access is blocked.
-A custom S3 Bucket can be configured.
+A custom S3 Bucket can be configured:

 ```typescript
 const cache = new Bucket(this, "Cache", {